 Afterward, research the company.
 It’s important to do your research about the company before your interviews, such as by looking at its website and social media.
 This way, you can learn more about their mission, clients, values, and culture.
 By demonstrating that you would be a good fit for the company because of your understanding of it during the interview, your chances of getting hired will increase.

-As a bonus, you can also try to look up the interviewer beforehand.
+As a bonus tip, try to look up the interviewer beforehand.
 If you have enough information to find them on Twitter or LinkedIn, you can learn where they fit into the company.
-Without completely stalking them online, you can find some cool ways to tie in what you learn into your conversation.
-You can spark their interest by relating to them.
+Without completely stalking them online, you can use what you discover about them as conversation starters.
+You can spark their interest by relating to them in some way.

 Practice Answering Questions

-What are some other tips you’d recommended to candidates preparing for their next interview?
+What other interviewing techniques would you suggest to candidates preparing for their next meeting?